 |Official Title:||Docetaxel, Estramustine and Short Term Androgen Withdrawal for Patients With a Rising PSA After Definitive Local Treatment|

-- Evaluate testosterone, free testosterone, and sex hormone binding globulin in relation to this treatment regimen in these patients.
+- to measure testosterone, free testosterone, and sex hormone binding globulin in relation to chemotherapy and hormone therapy. [ Time Frame: 2 years ]

 |United States, Massachusetts|